hargata/lubelog/README.md

 ![image](https://github.com/hargata/lubelog/assets/155338622/545debcd-d80a-44da-b892-4c652ab0384a)

-A self-hosted, open-source vehicle service records and maintainence tracker.
+A self-hosted, open-source vehicle service records and maintenance tracker.

 Visit our website: https://lubelogger.com

 Support this project by [Subscribing on Patreon](https://patreon.com/LubeLogger) or [Making a Donation](https://buy.stripe.com/aEU9Egc8DdMc9bO144)

 ## Why
-Because nobody should have to deal with a homemade spreadsheet or a shoebox full of receipts when it comes to vehicle maintainence.
+Because nobody should have to deal with a homemade spreadsheet or a shoebox full of receipts when it comes to vehicle maintenance.

 ## Screenshots
 <a href="/docs/screenshots.md">Screenshots</a>